blackflux/object-scan/README.md

 ### Arbitrary Depth

-There are two types of recursion matching:
+There are two types of arbitrary depth matching:
 - `**`: Matches zero or more nestings
 - `++`: Matches one or more nestings